1. Age and Occupation:

 9. Medication: What and how much do you take?

-11. In 1971, Professor Marvin Zuckerman of the University of Delaware published a Sensation Seeking Scale questionnaireasking such questions as whether you LIKE to dive off the high board, or whether you get that funny feeling in your stomach and would rather come down.
-On a scale of 1 to 40 (40 being Evel Knievel), where are you on the scale?
+10. In 1971, Professor Marvin Zuckerman of the University of Delaware published a Sensation Seeking Scale questionnaireasking such sex, drugs, and rock and roll questions as whether you LIKE to dive off the high board, or whether you don't like the funny feeling you get when you're standing on it.
+On a scale of 1 to 40 (40 being Evel Knievel), where are you?
 Why?

-15. What's the first thing that comes to mind when you hear the word "overrated"?
+14. Whats the first thing that comes to mind when you hear the word overrated?

 - Interview by Sarah Robbins